Respect and dignity

 - All content in the Museum is based on objective and credible research.

-Unacceptable behaviours include (but are not limited to):
+Behaviours that are not accepted may include (but are not limited to):

 - Personal attacks, including abusive, aggressive, harassing or threatening behaviour, including comments, gestures and physical contact.